Donald Harding: Pre-Arizona criminal history and murders

 Harding's first arrest occurred when he was 11 years old, when he was arrested for joyriding.
 He was sent to the Arkansas Boys' Industrial School, and he spent four years cycling between that facility, his home, and the Arkansas State Hospital before his first long-term imprisonment.
 On December 4, 1964, when he was 15 years old, Harding was convicted of four counts of burglary and three counts of grand larceny.
 Although the sentence was initially suspended, and Harding was initially sent back to the Boys' Industrial School, Harding escaped the facility and carried out a burglary in Texarkana, Arkansas.
 Because of the escape, a judge revoked the suspension of Harding's sentence, and he was placed in an adult maximum security prison, the Tucker Unit, to serve a 15-year sentence in June 1965.
 While in the Tucker Unit, in 1970, he was convicted of attempting to escape from custody.
 During Harding's stay on death row, his attorneys would attribute further behavioral and developmental issues to Harding's time in an adult prison as a teenager.
-While in the prison, Harding attempted suicide again.
+While in prison, Harding attempted suicide again.

 Harding was released from custody for these charges in 1973.
 Soon after his release, Harding was convicted in federal court for "conspiracy to commit offense or defraud United States" and was imprisoned again for five years.
 Harding was paroled from prison a second time in March 1979.
 Two months later, he was arrested in Pulaski County, Arkansas, and charged with a stabbing murder.